-The Annual Meeting of our Stockholders will be held on Wednesday, July 27, 2005 at 9:00 a.m. at our Corporate Offices located at 400 Wood Road, Braintree, Massachusetts for the following purposes:
+The Annual Meeting of our Stockholders will be held on Thursday, July 31, 2008 at 9:30 a.m. at our Corporate Offices located at 400 Wood Road, Braintree, Massachusetts for the following purposes:

-- 1. To elect three Directors as more fully described in the accompanying Proxy Statement. - 2.
-To consider and act upon a proposal to approve the Haemonetics Corporation 2005 Long-Term Incentive Compensation Plan. - 3.
-To ratify the selection of Ernst & Young LLP as independent public accountants for fiscal year 2006. - 4.
+1. To elect three Directors as more fully described in the accompanying Proxy Statement.

+- 2. To consider and act upon a proposal to approve an amendment of the Haemonetics Corporation 2005 Long-Term Incentive Compensation Plan. - 3.
+To ratify the selection of Ernst & Young LLP as independent registered public accountants for fiscal year 2009. - 4.
 To consider and act upon any other business which may properly come before the meeting.

-The Board of Directors has fixed the close of business on May 31, 2005 as the record date for the meeting.
+The Board of Directors has fixed the close of business on June 2, 2008 as the record date for the meeting.
 All stockholders of record on that date are entitled to notice of and to vote at the meeting.